SomeWeekendReading/someweekendreading.github.io/_posts/2024-11-07-certainty-as-cognitive-injury.md

 Being _absolutely certain_ about something means you can never, ever hope to learn from new evidence on that topic.

-That sounds to me like a _bad_ idea.
+I'm gonna go out on a limb here, and say: that sounds to me like a _bad_ idea.

-I will, however, make an exception for some things.
+I will, however, make exceptions for some things!
 For example, the Assistant Weekend Publisher, shown here, is _absolutely certain_ that he is safe and loved in the arms of the Weekend Editrix.

 I will happily go along with _that._

-Some things, after all, are holy.
-I'm just very choosy about _which_ things.
+Some things, after all, are sacred.
+I'm just very choosy about _which_ things are allowed into that category.

 [(_Ceterum censeo, Trump incarcerandam esse._)]({{ site.baseurl }}/trump-danger-test/#the-weekend-conclusion)